Alibaba unveils Olympics campaign in first corporate ad push outside China

 The ads focus on underdog stories, which capture the spirit of Alibaba, Tung said, and are in line with a small and medium size business push that Alibaba’s founder and executive chairman Jack Ma has been championing.
 Ma, a schoolteacher in China who went on to become the country’s richest man, has said he founded his company to help small businesses.

 Alibaba faces a crowded and changing Olympics advertising landscape.
-Many brands, even some focussed only on technology, are competing for attention, while global TV ratings for the Olympics have not been growing.
+Many brands, even some focused only on technology, are competing for attention, while global TV ratings for the Olympics have not been growing.

 Alibaba said a year ago that it would be an Olympics sponsor until at least 2028.
 While the financial terms of the 11-year deal were not disclosed, it is likely valued at several hundred millions of dollars, sources have said.